boredsquirrel/Android-Tipps/debloat/README.md

 The only thing thats partly secure is to use a custom DNS server blocking all the tracking, like NextDNS, and also NetGuard.

 Note: System apps can bypass an "always on, block other connections" VPN.
+So NetGuard, Orbot or a privacy-friendly VPN do not apply here!
+Google still knows where you are.

 Android is not a private platform.

-The only privacy friendly OS is GrapheneOS.
+The only privacy friendly Android is GrapheneOS.